Future self

-The psychological research on the future self examines the processes and consequences associated with thinking about oneself in the future.
+In the psychology of self, the future self concerns the processes and consequences associated with thinking about oneself in the future.
 People think about their future selves similarly to how they think about other people.
 The extent to which people feel psychologically connected (e.g., similarity, closeness) to their future self influences how well they treat their future self.
 When people feel connected to their future self, they are more likely to save for retirement, make healthy decisions, and avoid ethical transgressions.
 Interventions that increase feelings of connectedness with future selves can improve future-oriented decision making across these domains.

 Philosophical foundations

 Psychological research on the future self often attributes its theoretical foundations to the philosopher Derek Parfit.
 Parfit argued that people might differ in the extent to which they feel similar and connected to themselves in the future.
 Under Parfit's conceptualization, people act rationally by basing their concern for their future on the degree of connectedness between present and future selves.
 According to Parfit, it is rational for people who perceive very little connectedness with their future self to act in ways that neglect the future self (e.g., by smoking).

 The psychological work that followed did not similarly argue for Parfit's normative view but has instead attempted to test the descriptive validity of Parfit's theory.

+Daniel Kolak has extensively criticized the idea of the existence of a future self.
+In his book I am You, Kolak describes three opposing philosophical views regarding the continuity of consciousness: Closed individualism, Empty individualism, and Open individualism.
+Closed Individualism is defined as the default common sense view of identity where one's identity consists of a line stretching across time, which Kolak, argues is incoherent.
+Empty Individualism is the view that one's identity only exists for an infinitesimally small amount of time, and an individual person has an entirely different identity from moment to moment.
+Kolak instead advocates for Open Individualism, which is the view that everyone is in reality the same being, and that the "self" doesn't actually exist at all, similar to anattā in Buddhist philosophy.